bwalla796/Goliath/README.md

 - A simple ASCII rougelike game for your command line.
+Built in Python using the curses library.
+- Run ./build.sh within the toplevel of this directory to load the game.
+- Updates in pipeline are as follows; special abilities, relics after boss fights, combat animations, monster and boss sprites.